In Oklahoma, groups can encounter tribal traditions and attractions celebrating Native American heritage across the state

 In Muskogee, a short drive southwest of Tahlequah, the Five Civilized Tribes Museum spotlights the Cherokee, Chickasaw, Choctaw, Creek and Seminole Indians.
 It is housed in the 1875 Indian Union Agency building.

-Getting acquainted with America’s first inhabitants is one of the best ways to experience Oklahoma and get a handle on what makes it special.
+Learning more about the state’s Native American heritage is one of the best ways to experience Oklahoma and get a handle on what makes it special.